IXChat Package¶

 merge_form_collection_states |

-Intent & Action Router State¶
+Intent & Router State¶

 | Field | Type | Description |